 He gave me the same flat stare.
 “Because I just can’t tell him to leave.
 Imagine that conversation, ‘Hi.
 I knocked up your daughter and now you need to leave because she doesn’t ever want to speak to you again because you’re an idiot.
 So, bye!’”

 I bit my lip to stop me from laughing.
-“Please James; I don’t want to see him,” I said in a more serious tone.
+“Please, James.
+I don’t want to see him,” I said in a more serious tone.

 He sighed.
 “Fine, but you owe me.”
 I smiled and he started walking to the bedroom.

 “Putting clothes on, I can’t exile your dad when I’m half-naked,” he explained.